Lipids, what are they and what are they for?

 Final notes

-A value between 20 to 25% is usually ideal.
+A value between 20 and 25% is usually ideal.

-That is, when you consume these vitamins, or if you use a supplement multivitamin, eat some fats in this meal.
+In other words, when you consume these vitamins, or if you use a supplement multivitamin, eat some fats at this meal.

 Finally, whether your goal is to gain muscle mass or lose fat, don't eliminate lipids from your diet.

-It is a frequent and very damaging mistake, both in terms of health and results.
+It is a frequent mistake, and very harmful, both in terms of health and results.